Admissions and how to apply

 How to apply

-4. An applicant may submit multiple electronic applications to be considered for more than one area of study.
-In these instances, a separate electronic application will be required for each concentration, along with the application fee.
+2. An applicant may submit multiple electronic applications to be considered for more than one area of study.
+In these instances, a separate electronic application will be required for each concentration.

 Applicants who have not been enrolled for a 12-month period must reapply to The University of Akron Graduate School.
-You will need to create a new account, complete a new online application, and pay the reapplication fee.
+You will need to complete a new online application.
 You will not be able to use your first-time application as a reapplication.

-If you have corrections to the information you have submitted on your graduate application (particularly your email address), please contact the Graduate School at email@example.com.
-Note: Updates about the status of your application will be sent by email.
+If you have corrections to the information you have submitted on your graduate application (particularly your email address), please contact the Office of Admissions at email@example.com

-Thank you for choosing The University of Akron and best of luck in your academic endeavors!
+Thank you for choosing The University of Akron to pursue your academic endeavors!